 The easiest way to keep your car’s fuel system functioning properly in cold weather is to keep your gas tank full as much as you can.
 The more gas that’s in the tank, the less space there is for condensation to build up when temperatures fluctuate, keeping water content to a minimum.

 When you try to start your car, the engine may turn over slowly and then stop.
 This could be because the battery is weak, but part of the problem might also be that the engine oil is too thick.
-If you have your battery and alternator tested and both are fine, engine oil could be the culprit.
+If you have your battery and alternator tested and both are fine, cold engine oil could be the culprit.

 Cold weather causes oil to thicken, making it harder to pump and causing additional strain on the starter and battery when trying to start the engine.
-This problem could be exacerbated if you use the wrong type of oil in your engine.

 If you suspect thickened engine oil is to blame for your car not starting in cold weather, the first thing you should do is check your oil and top it off if it’s low.
 While you’re checking it, see if it seems to be a normal consistency, or if it seems thick or sludgy.